YASKAWA Standard Interface Commands

 -

-Two individual commands are developed to establish (Establish TCP Communication) and close (Close TCP Communication) the communication, preventing frequent disconnections and reconnections between the robot and the vision system.
+The commands for establishing and closing the communication are two individual commands (Establish TCP Communication and Close TCP Communication), preventing frequent disconnections and reconnections between the robot and the vision system.

 -